Platelet Rich Plasma

 Platelet Rich Plasma (PRP) therapy is a type of Regenerative Orthopedic Medicine treatment that helps to speed the repair of injuries to damaged or degenerated tissues.
-For those involved in athletics or sports, PRP can be particularly helpful in healing sprains and strains in an efficient as well as effective manner.
-This is why for many elite and professional athletes PRP has become an important adjunct to recovery from the common tendon, ligament, muscle and joint problems associated with their sport.
+Platelet rich plasma treatment can be particularly helpful in healing sprains and strains in an efficient, and effective manner.
+This is why PRP has become an important aid to recovery from the common tendon, ligament, muscle and joint problems associated with athletics and sports.

-If you are seeking a minimally invasive alternative to surgery to allow you to return to normal daily activities, a fit and active lifestyle or perhaps perform better in the athletic and sports activities you wish to enjoy, Regenerative Orthopedic Medicine treatment with platelet rich plasma (PRP) may be the best option for you.
+Interventional Orthopedics CT offers state-of-the-art PRP injections in Connecticut.
+If you are seeking a minimally invasive alternative to surgery to allow you to return to normal daily activities, a fit and active lifestyle or perhaps perform better in the athletic and sports activities you wish to enjoy, Regenerative Orthopedic Medicine treatment with PRP may be an appropriate option for you.

-If you, a family member or friend wish to learn more about platelet rich plasma (PRP) injections, please Schedule an Appointment with Regenerative Orthopedic & Sports Medicine Specialist Daniel Southern, M.D. in Danbury or Wilton in Fairfield County Connecticut by calling 203-456-5717.
+If you, a family member or friend wish to learn more about PRPl treatment, please Schedule an Appointment with Regenerative Orthopedic & Sports Medicine Specialist Daniel Southern, M.D. in Wilton in Fairfield County Connecticut by calling 203-456-5717.